AchtungScaar/CSharp/README.md

 # CSharp
-This is where i shall post some stuff while i learn C#
+I will post some files here I learn how to make while I learn CSharp
+# Discord: Achtung#1337
+# Telegram: Not Public